ChrisFox-Eth/2026GPTees/AUDIT.md

 **Overall Status: PRODUCTION-READY** ✅

-The 2026GPTees application is **fully functional and ready for production deployment**.
+The GPTees application is **fully functional and ready for production deployment**.
 All core features (tickets 1-20) are implemented with:
 - Secure authentication and authorization
 - Complete e-commerce flow (browse → cart → checkout → payment)
 - AI design generation with DALL-E 3